magicalsociety/WrexMods/README.md

 Restart Discord Bot Maker

 Remember to extract it in your projects directory as well if you want it in your bot!

+Thanks to Tresmos for the help with testing!